AbhijitVyas/PouringNEEMData/PouringBothHandsNEEM/README.md

-# Shaking motion NEEM data
+# Pouring NEEM with two hands NEEM data
 This directory contains raw NEEM data files for pouring particles with both hands into a bowl.

 ## Link to visualize NEEM on openEASE